 Horizon Radio London

-Its 32 years since Horizon Radio, London’s favourite soul radio station said goodbye and closed its transmitters with the hope of being awarded a broadcast license.
+Its almost 33 years since Horizon Radio, London’s favourite soul radio station said goodbye and closed its transmitters with the hope of being awarded a broadcast license.

 During this time much has been written and said about the radio station and the people who created it.
 We are even more surprised to see listeners of the station reminiscing with their memories and still taking about Horizon Radio today with so much love in their heart on the web and by emails received.